When will interest rates rise (or be cut)? – Latest predictions

 The ability to remortgage and/or fix your mortgage has become more difficult over recent years as the rules surrounding the affordability tests when applying for a mortgage were tightened leaving some borrowers stranded on their existing deals.
 It's important to calculate the impact of an interest rate rise and seek advice from a mortgage expert ahead of time by following the steps below.

-Whether you are on a tracker mortgage, variable rate mortgage or looking to remortgage your existing fixed rate deal that is coming to an end the steps below will take you a few seconds, but could prevent your mortgage repayments crippling your finances in the future and help you secure a low rate while they are still available.
+Whether you are on a tracker mortgage, variable rate mortgage or looking to remortgage your existing fixed rate deal that is coming to an end the steps below will take you a few seconds, but could prevent your mortgage repayments crippling your finances in the future and help you secure a lower rate while they are still available.

 Step 1 – Calculate the impact on your monthly mortgage payments

-The result shown below the interest rate rise calculator tells you that your current mortgage repayment would increase from £955 a month to £1,013 a month.
-That's an extra £58 a month that you'd need to find.
+The result shown below the interest rate calculator tells you that your current mortgage repayment would reduce from £1,104 a month to £1,074 a month.
+That's a saving of £31 per month.

 Once you have the result move on to step 2 below.